deepakgithubber/vscode-outliner-extension/README.md

 Fixed a bug where all the files had all symbols from all the files being read, cleared the data map.

+### 0.0.4

+Fixed a bug where multiple class format in the single file was not correct.
+Updated output dir path